guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 ### Event Loop

 Think about the event loop as a manager that decides what should happen and what should wait.
+Every time you invoke `await <coroutine>` you're saying: "Event Loop, please, decide what to do next".